 These may be caused by too much protein in the urine and can sometimes be fatal

 These were uncommon with the first dose (less than 3% of patients).
-0.2% of patients had severe reactions.
-Infusion reactions include high blood pressure or severe high blood pressure that may lead to stroke, trouble breathing, decreased oxygen in red blood cells, a serious allergic reaction, chest pain, headache, tremors, and excessive sweating.
-Your doctor or nurse will monitor you for signs of infusion reactions
+0.4% of patients had severe reactions.
+Infusion-related reactions include high blood pressure or severe high blood pressure that may lead to stroke, trouble breathing, decreased oxygen in red blood cells, serious allergic reactions, chest pain, headache, tremors, and excessive sweating.
+Your doctor or nurse will monitor you for signs of infusion-related reactions

 This type of passage—known as a fistula—is an irregular connection from one part of the body to another and can sometimes be fatal